 - Proof: What have been my proudest accomplishments so far this year?
 These don’t have to be huge projects and they don’t have to be work-related; what matters is that they were important to you.
 Once you have your list, look at themes across them and be sure to take a minute to celebrate what you have accomplished.

-Set aside some time this weekend or in the next few weeks to reflect and do some free writing on these questions.
+Set aside some time to reflect and do some free writing on these questions.
 There are no right or wrong answers here – this is a chance for you to do some deeper thinking on how the year has gone, celebrate your successes (so important!), and get directional clarity on what you want to prioritize for the rest of this year.

 2. Create a plan for the second half of the year